Homas/ioc2rpz/docs/configuration.md

 Erlang automatically picks up renewed certificate files if they are saved to the same path.
 There may be a delay of up to 2 minutes due to caching.
 It is recommended not to let certificates expire to ensure service continuity.

+Triggering a configuration reload (REST API or the `ioc2rpz-reload-cfg` DNS management command) picks up renewed certificates immediately: the server detects changed certificate files and restarts the TLS listeners with the new certificate, avoiding the SSL cache delay.

 ### Ports

 Default ports are defined in `include/ioc2rpz.hrl`: